 The eclectic modern afrobeat sounds of Alma Afrobeat Ensemble can be traced back to 2006, when founder Aaron Feder relocated from Chicago to Barcelona.
 Once there, he cultivated a group of international musicians, including Nigerian singer, Joe Psalmist.
 The group has since released three albums, with their latest, It’s Time, featuring an exciting combination of new songs and remixes by popular DJs from around the world.
-We talked to Aaron in advance of Alma Afrobeat Ensemble’s show at The Cedar Sunday, May 22nd.
+Alma Afrobeat returns to The Cedar on Friday June 30th, 2017.
+Tickets are available here.

 Q: What kind of music did you listen to growing up?

 A: I listened to a bit of everything growing up.
 I was lucky in that my parents raised me in a house across the street from famed Ravinia Festival in the northern suburbs of Chicago.
 Ravinia is a summertime venue that hosts not only the Chicago Symphony Orchestra, but wonderful acts like Buena Vista Social Club, King Sunny Ade, Derek Trucks Band etc. Being able to hear that out my window was a huge musical influence.
 Additionally, my parents have a nice vinyl collection, including the Beatles, the Rolling Stones, the Woodstock albums, but especially Bob Dylan.
 My thirst for protest and social awareness is definitely rooted in Bob’s music.

 I also began working at a record store in Highland Park, where I grew up, and this afforded me the opportunity to listen to everything and more!

 However, my true musical coming of age came when I traded Pearl Jam tickets to go see the Grateful Dead in High School.
 That changed my whole musical panorama, from the crystalline guitar sound of Jerry Garcia, to the open improvisations, long, trance inducing arrangements and people dancing everywhere.